Arthur-Milchior/anki-tex-as-image/README.md

 * onFocus
 * setFields

-and the python methods:
-* aqt.editor.Editor.loadNote
-* aqt.editor.Editor.setupWeb (calling the previous one)

-## Version 2.0
-None

 ## TODO
 ### Save TeX in tag
 Save original tex in html image tag.
 So that if the bug I consider